Quiet Days in Hollywood: Release and reception

 Quiet Days in Hollywood premiered in its native Germany on July 13, 1997, having also been shown at the film market of the 1997 Cannes Film Festival.
 On July 11, 2000, it was released onto DVD in the United States.
-Variety's Deborah Young wrote in June 1997, "Rusnak focuses on the performances of his young cast, not all of whom are able to climb above the unconvincing, often stilted dialogue and coincidence-laden plot.
+Varietys Deborah Young wrote in June 1997, "Rusnak focuses on the performances of his young cast, not all of whom are able to climb above the unconvincing, often stilted dialogue and coincidence-laden plot.
 On the plus side, his stories are just non-American enough to offer a fresh view of an over-filmed town."
 She also praised the "modern" look of the film.

+In 2002, TV Guide described the film as "La Ronde-style vignettes detailing the interlinked romantic encounters of a group of young Los Angelenos."
+It received two out of five stars in DVD & Video Guide 2005, by Mick Martin and Marsha Porter.
+The review states, "sex is the factor that links the different characters in this episodic movie set in Los Angeles.
+The awful dialogue may be the result of a script that was written in German then translated into English, but for whatever reason, it wastes a good cast."

+In February 2004, Nashville station WZTV garnered controversy for airing an unedited version of the film on a Sunday afternoon, as it contained strong sexual content.
+This led to an FCC complaint being filed.
+Steve McClellan of Broadcasting & Cable magazine wrote in March 2004, "millions may have glimpsed Janet Jackson's famously overexposed breast, but there were some who saw a whole lot more of Hilary Swank four weeks later.
+The real hot TV action was in Nashville on Feb.
+29, where WZTV treated a select few to a Quiet Days in Hollywood, starring Oscar winner Hilary Swank as a character named Lolita, who would do Nabokov proud.
+In the 1997 film, the now A-list actress struts her B-movie full-frontal stuff and purrs, 'If you want to f*** some more, you can come in here.'
+Needless to say, she's taken up on her offer—repeatedly."